glowbom/mobile-orders/README.md

 ## Glowbom Store

-**Glowbom Store** can help you set up a simple store app connected to a Google Sheet.
+**Glowbom Store** can help you set up a simple e-commerce app connected to a Google Sheet.
 No programming skills required.

 [Get Started](https://glowbom.com/)